tk3369/BinaryTraits.jl/docs/src/guide.md

 and so generally speaking we do not have any static type checking in place.
 BinaryTraits now gives you that capability.

-The `@check` macro can be used to verify whether your data type has fully implemented its assigned traits and respective interface contracts.
-The usage is embarassingly simple.
-You can just call the `check` function with the data typ:
+The `check` function can be used to verify whether your data type has fully implemented its assigned traits and respective interface contracts.
+The usage is embarrassingly simple.
+You can just call the `check` function with the data type:

 ```@repl guide
-@check(Bird)
+check(Bird)
 ```

-The `@check` macro returns an `InterfaceReview` object, which gives you the validation result.
+The `check` function returns an `InterfaceReview` object, which gives you the validation result.
 The warnings are generated so that it comes up in the log file.
 The following text is the display for the `InterfaceReview` object.
 It is designed to clearly show you what has been implemented and what's not.